-Approximately 72,072 spring Chinook pre-smolts were transferred by Methow FH staff f to Chewuch AF on March 21, 2016.
-Transport procedures included crowding and loading into distribution trucks via a fish pump.
-Water was tempered to approximately 41° F prior to transfer.
-Loading densities ranged between 0.3 to 0.5 pounds of fish per gallon of water consistent with Integrated Hatchery Operations Team (IHOT) standards (IHOT 1995).
+Spring Chinook pre-smolts are transported from Methow FH in mid-March, or as soon as the acclimation site is ice free.
+Fish transport procedures include crowding and loading into distribution truck(s) via a fish pump.
+Water is tempered, if necessary, to within 5°C of the receiving waters just prior to ponding.
+Loading densities may range from 0.3 to 0.5 pounds of fish per gallon of water consistent with IHOT standards (IHOT 1995).
+Yakama Nation staff provided transportation to the acclimation pond.